 Did you know that the Chartwell Trust owned Rainbow Springs between 1974 and 1995?
-Pictured is Rob’s sketch of the planned architectural developments made while travelling between Tahiti and American Samoa with architect Roger Walker.
+Pictured is architect Roger Walker’s sketch of planned Rainbow Springs architectural extensions made while travelling between Tahiti and American Samoa with Rob Gardiner.

 In 1975 we engaged the well-known Walker to design a kiwi nocturnal house and from 1976-1981 worked with him to develop new administration buildings, a shop and restaurant.